oracle/isv-single-tenant-vcn-isolation/README.md

 ### Tenant Layer
 This layer contains the following resources:
 - **Tenant VCNs**: Each tenant (that is, the end customer of the ISV) is isolated in a separate VCN with no connectivity between the tenants.
 Each tenant VCN has backward connectivity to the ISV's management network.
-- **Tenant server**: A Nagios Remote Plugin Executor (NRPE) is installed on a server in each tenant VCN.
+- **Tenant server**: A Nagios Remote Plugin Executor (NRPE) can be installed on a server in each tenant VCN, see instructions below.
 The NRPE reports the health of the server to the Nagios monitoring server in the management layer.
 This installation is solely for the purpose of demonstrating the direct connectivity from the management network to the tenant networks with a scale-out architecture.

 ## Quickstart Deployment